-Heating and hot wa ter
+Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-The central heating system has not been checked or tested in any way however some older style components were noted.
-Future upgrading may be required and a precautionary check of the system should be made by a Gas Safe registered contractor.
+A precautionary check is always recommended prior to purchase.
+No testes were carried out by this firm.

 Drainage

 Repair category 1

 Notes All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.
+A precautionary check of the drainage system is always recommended prior to purchase.
+No tests were carried out by this firm.